istio/istio.io/content/en/docs/setup/install/helm/index.md

 1. [Install a Helm client](https://github.com/helm/helm/blob/master/docs/install.md) with a version higher than 2.10.

-1. To enable SDS in Istio:
+**Optional:** To enable SDS in Istio, make the following considerations based on your platform of choice:

-  * Use Kubernetes 1.12 or above.
-  * In a non-GKE environments, add add [extra configuration flags](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/?origin_team=T382U9E4U#service-account-token-volume-projection) to the Kubernetes API server.
-Refer to the [api-server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) page for up-to-date flag names.
-  * Use Kubernetes v1.12 or above.
+- **GKE:** Upgrade your cluster version to at least 1.12.
-  * For non-GKE environments, add [extra configurations](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/?origin_team=T382U9E4U#service-account-token-volume-projection) to your Kubernetes.
-You may also want to refer to the [api-server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) page for the most up-to-date flag names.
+- **On-prem Kubernetes** and **GKE on-prem:** Add [extra configurations](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) to your Kubernetes.
+You may also want to refer to the [api-server page](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) for the most up-to-date flag names.
+- For other platforms, check with your provider to see if Service Account Token Volume Projection is supported.

 ## Helm chart release repositories